davidrasm/Espalier/docs/source/intro.rst

 For more information on the algorithms behind Espalier please see:

-*Rasmussen, D.A. and Guo, F. Espalier: Efficient tree reconciliation and ARG reconstruction using maximum agreement forests.
-2022.*
+`Rasmussen, D.A. and Guo, F. Espalier: Efficient tree reconciliation and ARG reconstruction using maximum agreement forests, Systematic Biology, 2023; syad040 <https://doi.org/10.1093/sysbio/syad040>`_

 Motivation